Frequently Asked Questions

 Why should I replace my working air conditioner or furnace?

-Although your present furnace or air conditioner may be working, if it is more than 20 years old you should consider replacing it with a new high efficiency system.
+Although your present furnace or air conditioner may be working, if it is more than 20 years old, you should consider replacing it with a new high-efficiency system.
 A new heating and air conditioning system could save up to 50 percent on energy costs.
-While these products save you money on your utility bills, they also offer a better degree of comfort within your home.
+While these products save you money on your utility bills, they also offer better comfort within your home.

 What's the difference between a boiler and a furnace?

-A boiler uses fuel(gas/propane/oil etc.) or electricity to generate hot water and in some cases steam, which is piped to radiation, or fan coil systems in your house.
-A furnace burns oil or gas to heat up air which is forced by a fan through a large ducted system and blown through registers in various parts of the house.
+A boiler uses fuel(gas/propane/oil, etc.) or electricity to generate hot water and, in some cases, steam, which is piped to radiation or fan coil systems in your house.
+A furnace burns oil or gas to heat air, which is forced by a fan through a large ducted system and blown through registers in various parts of the house.
 Generally speaking, a boiler system has a longer life expectancy than that of a furnace for a hot air system.

 Why is my furnace so noisy?

-Among other reasons, it could be a worn fan belt, bad bearings or bearings in need of lubrication.
-Some of the older furnaces just have little in-efficiencies in them which results in louder than normal operation, for example a furnace door not being closed properly.
+Among other reasons, it could be a worn fan belt, bad bearings, or bearings that need lubrication.
+Some older furnaces just have little inefficiencies, which results in louder than normal operation, for example, a furnace door not being closed properly.